adamryman/craigslistNotifier/README.md

 craigslistNotifier
 ==================

-Uses Twilo to text you when new craigslist listings are posted.
+Uses Twilo or Gmail to notify you when new craigslist listings are posted.

 Appending `&format=rss` to any craigslist search will give you an RSS version of that search.